ConnorBaker/ProgrammingInHaskell2ndEd/blog-generator/posts/2019-12-21-Chapter-6-Notes.md

 - Define the type of the function
 - Though the compiler can infer the types, it's best to make sure that you understand what the function you wrote is doing
 - Enumerate the cases
-- List all of the cases that could possibly occur
+- List all the cases that could possibly occur
 - Define the simple cases
 - Take care of the base case, or some of the simpler recursive cases
 - Define the other cases
 - Tackle the more difficult recursive cases
 - Generalize and simplify
-- Look back on your solution and find ways to improve it -- do some of the cases reduce to others that you've already written?
+- Look back on your solution and find ways to improve it -- do some cases reduce to others that you've already written?

 ## 6.7 Chapter Remarks